nautes-labs/website/src/en/guide/user-guide/run-a-pipeline.md

     label: main
     # The relative path of pipeline configuration files
     path: pipelines/main.yaml
+  # Target environment hosting the pipeline runtime
   destination:
-    # The environment refers to the target environment for running the pipeline.
+    # Environment name
     environment: env-dev-demo-$suffix
+    # Optional
-    # The namespace refers to the target namespace of the environment for running the pipeline.
+    # The customization namespace is used to deploy applications in the target environment's namespace,
+    # supporting multiple customization namespaces.
+    # If not specified, the default namespace with the same name as the deployment runtime will be created.
     namespace: pr-demo-ns-$suffix
   # Optional
-  # The additionalResources refers to the custom resource of pipeline runtime, such as the need to deploy additional PVC.
+  # Resources needed for running pipelines, such as ConfigMap, PVC, etc.
+  # Pipeline resources customization: Including the code repository of the pipeline resources, its branch, and path.
   additionalResources:
     git:
-      # The codeRepo refers to the name of the code repository that stores the pipeline custom resource configurations.
+      # The name of the code repository storing pipeline resources
-      # It can also have the same name as the pipeline runtime.
+      # If the codeRepo is the same as 'pipelineSource', this indicates that the pipeline resources and the pipeline are stored in the same code repository.
+      # If the codeRepo is different from 'pipelineSource',
+      # this indicates that the pipeline resources are stored in a separate code repository, which is suitable for scenarios like multiple pipelines sharing resources.
+      # In this case, the pipeline resource repository needs to be authorized to the pipeline to ensure the successful creation of pipeline resources.
       codeRepo: coderepo-sc-demo-$suffix
-      # The revision refers to the revision of the code repository that stores the pipeline custom resource configurations.
+      # The revision of the code repository storing pipeline resources
       revision: main
-      # The path refers to the path of the code repository that stores the pipeline custom resource configurations.
+      # The path of the code repository storing pipeline resources
       path: test
   # The event sources triggered pipelines
   eventSources: